Liuwa Plains Mobile Safari: Our full report

 - Directions

-- These mobile safaris are best accessed on Wednesdays and Saturdays, when there are (seasonally) flights to/from Lusaka and Livingstone.
+- The mobile safaris are accessed via chartered light aircraft transfers to/from Lusaka or Livingstone.
 These land at the outpost town of Kalabo, where there is a small airfield and a mission station with a hospital.
 The first campsite is then a two-hour drive through villages and national park.

 - Accessible by